Rel-incode/CristianaSantos/index.md

-Ruba Abu-Salma is a Ph.D.
-Candidate in Computer Science at [University College London (UCL)](https://www.ucl.ac.uk), supervised by [Angela Sasse](http://sec.cs.ucl.ac.uk/people/m_angela_sasse/) and co-supervised by [Steven Murdoch](https://murdoch.is).
+Ruba Abu-Salma is a Postdoctoral Researcher at [INRIA]() Sophia Antipolis.
 Ruba’s research is multidisciplinary; it spans computer security, privacy, and Human-Computer Interaction (HCI).
-Ruba takes a user-centered approach to the design and use of privacy-enhancing technologies.
+She takes a user-centered approach to the design and use of privacy-enhancing technologies.
 She seeks to understand users’ needs, practices, and perceptions with regards to privacy tools, and what influences users’ decision to adopt a particular tool.
-Ruba has received a Supporting Usability and Design in Security (SUDS) Fellowship from the Open Technology Fund and Simply Secure, as well as a Marie-Skłodowska Curie Research Fellowship.
-Ruba’s research has also been supported by Google.
+Ruba obtained her Ph.D. in Computer Science from [University College London (UCL)](https://www.ucl.ac.uk), under the supervision of [M. Angela Sasse](http://sec.cs.ucl.ac.uk/people/m_angela_sasse/) and [Steven Murdoch](https://murdoch.is).
+As a graduate student, she received a Supporting Usability and Design in Security (SUDS) Fellowship from the Open Technology Fund and Simply Secure, as well as a Marie-Skłodowska Curie Research Fellowship.
+Ruba’s research was also supported by Google.
 Her work has been covered by the popular press, such as The Register and CNET.

 Ruba obtained an M.Sc. (with Distinction) in Information Security from UCL.
 Before joining UCL, she earned a B.Sc.
 (Hons) in Computer Engineering from the [American University of Sharjah (AUS)](https://www.aus.edu/).